Modelling your Domain in Sequent

 When i add an Author for the first time

-By leveraging Sequent’s test DSL we can create a test for this as follows:
+By leveraging Sequent’s test DSL we can modify the test we have created for this in

 let(:user_aggregate_id) { Sequent.new_uuid }